This is nothing more than a personal ramble.

 I was thinking about the way our need for attention volleys back and forth.
 Back when I was a small boy, I used to complain about my bedtime.
 I would scream and cry about it too.

 As kids, we try so hard to grow up fast.
-Like me; I never wanted to sit still.
+I never wanted to sit still.
 I never wanted to miss anything.
 I wanted to be a Continue reading